IllusionOfControl/IllusionOfControl/README.md

 ## **😊 About me**

 - 🔭 I'm currently working on my engineer's degree.
-- 🧪 I'm currently experiment with my homelab
+- 🧪 I'm currently experiment with my homelab.
 - 🌱 I'm learning computer science.
 - 👯 I'm looking to start a brand-new project/idea.
-- 🎧 I'm really like listening to music
+- 🎧 I'm really like listening to music.
 - 💬 Ask me about anything, but for now, I'm fully open to new projects, collaborations or ideas!

 ---